 Sensual New Age

-Erotic Classical Music
+Sensual Classical Music

-Does classical music send your libido soaring?
+Does erotic classical music send your libido soaring?
 Well then, don't be stingy, share with us!
 Sure, you can share your libido, but for now we'll be satisfied with your favorite erotic classical music CD.
 Follow the Participation image below, and we'll post your suggestions (be sure to include CD titles, not just the music titles).

 Jane says: One of the sexist things ever is Isolde's Liebestod.
 Also the whole of Act I of Walkure.
 FFS, can't we forget Wagner's politics and look instead at his wonderful transgressive eroticism?
 His politics don't matter now, and his music does.

 Bill Smith says: The fourth movement (only) of symphony 22 (City of Light) by Alan Hovhaness is the best exposition of orgasm (male) I've ever heard.

 Miss Mozart says: PASSION!
 SENSUALITY!
 ITALIANS!
 SWELLING CLIMAXES!!!!
 Nothing is more sexy than Giacomo Puccini's La Boheme, especially the tenor aria "Che Gelida Manina" and the sextet from Act III.
 The swelling sound of a tenor's luxuriant voice is enough to put me in the mood anytime.

 Anonymous says:† Handel's 'Passacaglia'... my favorite arrangement is on Arturo Delmoni and Nathaniel Rosen's 'Music for a Glass Bead Game' album, under the John Marks Records label... it was the centerpiece in a mix CD of 'stu